 A jazz pianist who rebuilt the tradition from the ground up, blending stride, blues, and modern harmony into a deeply personal American language.

-Blind since age five, Marcus Roberts (born 1963) didn't just learn to play jazz; he absorbed its entire architecture, becoming a custodian and innovator of its deepest traditions.
-Hailing from Florida, he first gained major attention in the late 1980s as the pianist in Wynton Marsalis's band, where his technical command and scholarly understanding of jazz history were immediately apparent.
-Roberts soon stepped out as a leader, forming his own groups and developing a style that was both reverent and radically fresh.
-He is known for his trio's concept of 'rotating leadership,' where any musician can steer the tempo and direction mid-performance.
-Beyond performing, Roberts is a dedicated educator, holding a professorship at Florida State University and creating method books that dissect the language of jazz giants like Jelly Roll Morton and Thelonious Monk.
-His music is a living conversation between past and present, played with thunderous left-hand rhythms and lyrical right-hand invention.
+Marcus Roberts, blind since age five, first gained major attention in the late 1980s as the pianist in Wynton Marsalis's band.
+Hailing from Florida, he displayed technical command and a scholarly understanding of jazz history.
+Roberts soon formed his own groups, developing a style both reverent and radically fresh.
+His trio employs 'rotating leadership,' where any musician can steer tempo and direction mid-performance.
+He holds a professorship at Florida State University and has created method books that dissect the language of jazz giants like Jelly Roll Morton and Thelonious Monk.
+His music plays thunderous left-hand rhythms against lyrical right-hand invention.

 1946–1964